 That is not to say all decisions are made at a visceral level.
 Some decisions cannot be made that way.

-Identification of the problem or decision.
-Starts with recognising that a decision needs to be made.
+- Identification of the problem or decision.
+It starts with recognising that a decision needs to be made.
 This could be prompted by a problem, a need, or an opportunity.
-Here, too, emotional preference determines the awareness and the framing of the problem.
+Here, too, emotional preference determines the awareness and framing of the problem.

-Information gathering.
-Involves research, data analysis, seeking advice, or personal reflection.
-Again, preferences determine what data is gathered, how it is perceived, and weighted.
+- Information gathering.
+It involves research, data analysis, seeking advice, or personal reflection.
+Again, preferences determine what data is gathered, how it is perceived, and how it is weighted.

-Decision-making.
+- Decision-making.
 After consideration, a choice is made, or at least that is how it appears.
-Often the decision is made before the process begins, or, during the process.
-Whenever the decision was made, this is the point at which overt commitment to a particular course of action is self- or other signalled.
+Often, the decision is made before the process begins or during the process.
+Whenever the decision is made, this is the point at which an overt commitment to a particular course of action is self- or other-signalled.

 Seeking different perspectives can improve our decisions.
 It is inevitable that when we make decisions, we do so by looking at the situation through our own narrow lens; we have no other lens to use!

 It can be useful to seek the views of others.
 Why?
 They will look at the decision, article, book, or other thinking through their narrow lens.
 You will be able to see your decisions differently through their eyes.
 The more perspectives you take, the more informed your decision will be.

 However, here is a note of caution: if you take too many perspectives, you will delay your decision to the point where it may be redundant, or, you will hear so many different views that you are overwhelmed, confused, and demotivated.